In This Apportionment Lottery, the House Always Wins: Deferred Proofs for House Monotone Apportionment

 For a given joint realization of the $X_e^t$, let $\alpha$ be the finite seat sequence that maps each $h \in \{1, \dots, p\}$ to the state $i$ such that $X_{\{a, b_i\}}^h = 1$.
 This definition presupposes that there is exactly one such $i$ for each $h$, which follows from the degree-preservation guarantee for vertex $a$ at time step $h$ and from the fact that $d_a^h = \sum_{i \in N} p_i/p = 1$.
 This seat sequence $\alpha$ furthermore satisfies quota, which directly follows from cumulative degree preservation and from $\sum_{t'=1}^h d_{b_i}^{t'} = h \, p_i / p$.
 It only remains to show that $\alpha_h$ has value $i$ with a probability of $p_i / p = w_{\{a, b_i\}}^h$ for all $i \in N$ and $1 \leq h \leq p$, but this immediately follows from the marginal distribution guarantee of \cref{thm:cumulative}. \end{proof}

 \thmhousemono* \begin{proof} For each population profile $\vec{p}$, \cref{lem:perprob} provides a probability distribution over finite seat sequences for that population profile.
-We choose the probability space $\Omega$ such that, for each $\vec{p}$, there is a random variable $\alpha^{\vec{p}}$ following the distribution from \cref{lem:perprob} and such that all of these random variables are independent \citep[Prop.\ 10.6.1]{Cohn13}.
+We define the outcomes such that $\omega$ contains, for each $\vec{p}$, a separate, independent $\alpha^{\vec{p}}$ following the distribution from \cref{lem:perprob}.

 From now on, we fix an $\omega \in \Omega$, which determines the values of all $\alpha^{\vec{p}}$.
-For this $\omega$, we must construct an apportionment solution $f$.
+For this $\omega$, we must construct an apportionment solution $f = F^{\omega}$.
 For a given input $\vec{p}, h$, let $\alpha$ be the concatenation of infinitely many copies of $\alpha^{\vec{p}}$ as in \cref{lem:repetition2}.
 Then, we define $f(\vec{p}, h)$ as the apportionment giving $a_i(h) = |\{1 \leq h' \leq h \mid \alpha(h') = i\}|$ seats to each state $i$.

 By \cref{lem:perprob}, $\alpha^{\vec{p}}$ satisfies quota, and, thus, $\alpha$ satisfies quota by \cref{lem:repetition2}, from which it follows immediately that $f$ satisfies quota.
 Since $f$ was constructed from a seat sequence allocating one seat at a time, it clearly satisfies house monotonicity.